 GPS trackers come in various forms and with different functionalities.
 There are two main types of GPS trackers on the market today, GPS loggers and GPS pushers.
 Most GPS trackers for cars and fleet tracking would be considered GPS pushers.

-GPS loggers log GPS information on their onboard memory banks and GPS pushers send or “push” GPS data to an external central system of server for processing or viewing.
+GPS loggers log GPS information on their onboard memory banks and GPS pushers send or “push” GPS data to an external central system of the server for processing or viewing.
 Here are a few things to keep in mind while buying a GPS tracker for car or fleet tracking.

 The purpose for which a GPS tracker is being purchased is important to determine what type of GPS tracker to buy.
 A single GPS tracker for your car can be easy to buy as most GPS trackers have about the same functionality and provide you with the same data.
 For fleet tracking, it is a little more tricky, as you will need to buy GPS trackers that will be compatible with your entire fleet and can be tracked from a single dashboard.